daira/describe-curve/factors-format.md

 factoring software. *describe-curve* will report factorizations that are taking a long time.

-If a `.primes` file is already present then it will be used to speed up computations, but its contents will be checked.
+If a `.factors` file is already present then it will be used to speed up computations, but its contents will be checked.
 Please *do not* assume that this checking is robust against adversarial input (even though it is supposed to be).
 If in doubt, just delete the file and it